jadupl2/jadupl2.github.io/index.md

 If you're a Unix system administrator who's taking care of multiple servers, you probably created some scripts to help you keeping your environment stable and under control.
-SADMIN can help you by centralizing your scripts logs, viewing their results in one place and you can even can be notified if something goes wrong.
+SADMIN can help you by centralizing your scripts logs, viewing their results in one place and you can even be notified if something went wrong.
 With SADMIN you can be notified, when a script fail or just to let you know that your script ran with success.
 You can received notification via email, SMS or the Slack application.
 SADMIN can surely help you improve and standardize the administration of your server farm.